writing

 -

 If you’d like to be included in this slot, please get in touch: estherchilton@gmail.com.
 Poems can be up to 60 lines and prose 2000 words.
 If you’d like to add a short bio and photo, then great.
 All I ask is that there’s nothing offensive.
-My guest this week is here for the first time.
+This week’s guest has been a student of mine on…

 -